heroku/heroku-labs-old/README.md

     Docs: http://devcenter.heroku.com/articles/bar (username/password)
     Support: support@bar.com

-Enabling a particular beta program for a particular app.
+Enabling a particular beta addon for a particular app.
 Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same patterns as with most other Heroku commands), if a context is missing, a friendly error message is displayed.

     $ heroku beta:enable Bar --app myapp
     -----> Enabling the bar beta for myapp... done